google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ## Initialize NavigationController plugin

-First, you will want to initialize a `NavigationController` in `index.js`.  `NavigationController` is the class in charge of registering all keyboard shortcuts.
+First, initialize a `NavigationController` in `index.js`.  `NavigationController` is the class in charge of registering all keyboard shortcuts.

 Import `NavigationController` at the top of `index.js`: